Jane Engelhard: Second marriage

 Jane Mannheimer moved first to London, then to Buenos Aires, then to New York City after her first husband's death.
 In 1947 she was named vice president of the merchandising division of Holbrook Microfilming Service, a company which was headed by president John J. Raskob and chairman Lt.
 Gen. Hugh Drum.
 She also was a member of Sillman & Associates, through which she was a minor investor in Broadway revues including New Shoes and Gentlemen Be Seated.

-On 18 August 1947, in New York City, New York, Mannheimer married Charles W. Engelhard Jr. (1917–1971), vice-president of Baker & Co.
-Inc. and heir to Engelhard Industries, a New Jersey-based minerals conglomerate.
-The couple lived in Far Hills, New Jersey, where they raised golden retrievers and thoroughbred racehorses, including the fabled Triple Crown of Thoroughbred Racing champion, Nijinsky.
-They had numerous homes, including Cragwood, a 1920s neo-Georgian mansion in New Jersey, a country house in South Africa, and residences in London, Paris, Maine, Nantucket, New York City, and Quebec's Gaspé Peninsula.
+On 18 August 1947, in New York City, Mannheimer married Charles W. Engelhard Jr. (1917–1971), vice-president of Baker & Co.
+Inc. and heir to Engelhard Industries, a New Jersey–based minerals conglomerate.
+In 1950, he inherited an ownership stake in the Engelhard Minerals and Chemicals Corporation, the world's largest refiner and fabricator of platinum, gold and silver and the producer of the first catalytic converter.

+The couple had numerous homes, including Cragwood, a 1920s neo-Georgian mansion in Far Hills, New Jersey, where they raised golden retrievers and thoroughbred racehorses, including the fabled Triple Crown of Thoroughbred Racing champion, Nijinsky.
+They also owned a country house in South Africa, and residences in London, Paris, Maine, Nantucket, New York City, and Quebec's Gaspé Peninsula.